Optimising top-quark threshold scan at CLIC using genetic algorithm: Results

 For detailed comparison of the optimised scenarios with the baseline threshold scan configuration, one scenario was selected from the last generation for each of the aforementioned multi objective optimisations.
 Two selected scenarios are presented in Fig.~\ref{fig:scen}: five-point scenario optimised for mass and width measurement and ten-point one, optimised for mass and Yukawa coupling.
 In both scenarios points group in pairs, in places where more luminosity should be collected (at the threshold and, in case of mass and Yukawa optimisation, just above the threshold).
 These ``best scenarios'' were compared with the reference scenario based on results coming from 20\,000 pseudo-experiments.

 As before, normalisation uncertainty is $\Delta=0.1\%$, strong coupling uncertainty is $\sigma_{\alpha_{s}}=0.001$, background level uncertainty is $\sigma_{f_{bg}}=2\%$ and, for mass and width optimisation, Yukawa uncertainty of $\sigma_{y_t}= 0.1$ is assumed.
-To make comparison even more realistic, 'true' top quark mass is varied in the pseudo-data generation procedure to model its initial uncertainty of 200\,MeV, corresponding to the projected future experimental uncertainty of top-quark mass measurement at HL-LHC \cite{Azzi:2019yne}.
+Uncertainty of the ``true'' top quark mass assumed when defining the scan sequence was not included at this point, it will be discussed in the next subsection.

 Results of the comparison for the five-point scenario are presented in Fig.~\ref{fig:histMW}.
 Shown are the distributions of uncertainties on the top-quark mass and width.
 Results based on large sample of pseudo-experiments confirm estimates obtained from the optimisation procedure (where each scenario was evaluated based on three pseudo-experiments only).
-For the optimised scenario most probable value of expected mass uncertainty is around 26\,MeV, while for width it is around 44\,MeV.
+For the optimised scenario the average expected mass uncertainty is around 26\,MeV, while for width it is around 44\,MeV.
+Moreover, uncertainty distributions are narrower that those for the reference scenario confirming that the fit is very stable and less sensitive to the statistical fluctuations.

-When searching for the ``best'' threshold scan scenario, looking just at the most probable or expected uncertainty values is not enough.
-The shape and width of the uncertainty distributions are also very important, showing the sensitivity of the scenario to statistical fluctuations in the experimental data and to the uncertainty of the initial top-quark mass.
-Distributions presented in Fig.~\ref{fig:histMW} confirm that the optimised scenario will always give better results that the reference one, although the mass determination precision can deteriorate due to statistical fluctuations up to about 30\,MeV.
-For both mass and width measurement, widths of the uncertainty distributions for the optimised scenario and for the reference one are similar.